 Users and their needs

-Commodity traders want to receive regular insights on production levels to guide their trading activities, particularly for regions of the world where information is not readily available, is not timely, or is not specifically tailored to their needs.
-They want to improve their understanding of the correlation between market price movements and the physical production and movements of commodities in the world’s supply chains.
-Traders want information that is easy to access use and to understand how that information was created and what it means.
+Commodity traders want to receive regular insights on production levels to guide their trading activities, particularly for regions of the world where information is not readily available or timely, and not specifically tailored to analyst’s needs.
+Traders and analysts want to improve their understanding of the correlation between market price movements and the physical production and movements of commodities in the world’s supply chains.
+They want information that is easy to access and integrate into their systems and have confidence in the reliability and accuracy of the data and insights supplied.

-SAVANT is an end-to-end analytics and insights service, generating and delivering bespoke products tailored to specific requirements of customers seeking information on the mining industry, with an initial focus on the copper mining sector.
+SAVANT is a data analytics and insights service, generating and delivering a portfolio of products tailored to specific requirements of clients seeking information on the mining industry, with an initial focus on the copper mining sector.

 * Receive regular, timely and unique insights into the mining sector